jcorporation/myGPIOd/README.md

   - libcurl
   - libmpdclient2

 Only the current Fedora release packages the version 2 of libgpiod.
-For all other distributions, you must compile libgpiod yourself.

-### Build libgpiod

-Install it in `/usr/local` to avoid conflicts with an already installed libgpiod version.

-1. Get latest release tarball from [kernel.org git](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/)
-2. Extract myGPIOd tarball and change path to this directory
-3. Run autotools: `./autogen.sh --enable-tools=yes --prefix=/usr/local`
-4. Build: `make`
-5. Install (as root): `make install`
+If libgpiod version 2 is not found, the cmake script compiles it as a static library.

 ### Build myGPIOd